 EDU 302.
-Social Studies Methods.
+Elementary Methods: Social Studies.
 This course addresses the theory and practice of teaching social studies at the early childhood and middle childhood level.
-Problem-solving, hands-on, holistic, and multiintelligence instructional approaches are emphasized.
+Problem-solving, hands-on, holistic, and multiple intelligence instructional approaches are emphasized.
 Content specific and interdisciplinary lesson plans and student assessments are developed in accordance with student and teacher standards.
 Mentoring relationships are established in community classrooms and in the Education program.
 Field experience required.
-Prerequisite: 221. .50 unit.
+Prerequisite: Admission to the EPP. .50 unit.